Trollope91/Full-stack-project/TESTING.md

 * promocode application will not submit in desktop view
 * html is broken in mobile view
 * user is able to enter and submit an amount the breaks the checkout
+* updating a product with weight breaks the site
 ![bag-bug-one](project-media/checkout-amount-bug.png)

 # Checkout